INTRODUCTION TO LIVING ON CAMPUS

 Students are liable for their personal property.
 The College is not responsible for the theft, damage, or destruction of personal property.

-Students must contact the Merrimack College Police Department at 978-837-5555 for assistance with a lockout.
+Students may contact the Merrimack College Police Department at 978-837-5555 or their Resident Advisor for assistance with a lockout.
 A $25.00 lockout fee will be applied to the student’s account for each lockout.

 The following items are prohibited from the residence halls and adjacent areas, and area subject to confiscation: